 • access to resources/materials required to provide home education for the child.

-Under Section 436A Education and Inspections Act 2006, Local Authorities must make arrangements to identify children of compulsory school age in their area who are not registered pupils at a school and are not receiving suitable education otherwise than at school.
-For more information, see our page on Education for Children Out of School.
+Under Section 436A Education and Inspections Act 2006, local authorities must make arrangements to identify children of compulsory school age in their area who are not registered pupils at a school and are not receiving suitable education other than at school.

-Local Authorities do not have any statutory duties to routinely monitor the quality of home education.
-Case law has held that Local Authorities cannot insist on inspecting parents and children in their home or elsewhere.
-If a parent refuses to let the Local Authority enter the home or speak to the child, this cannot constitute, on its own, a ground for concern about the education provision.
-Local Authorities can make informal enquiries but cannot insist on evidence from the parents in any prescribed form.
+Local authorities do not have any statutory duties to routinely monitor the quality of home education.
+Case law has held that local authorities cannot insist on inspecting parents and children in their home or elsewhere.
+If a parent refuses to let the local authority enter the home or speak to the child, this cannot constitute, on its own, a cause for concern about the education provision.
+Local authorities can make informal inquiries but cannot insist on evidence from the parents in any prescribed form.

-We would advise parents to cooperate with the Local Authority as much as possible if they are making enquiries about home education, so that the matter can be resolved informally.
+We would advise parents to cooperate with the local authority as much as possible if they are making inquiries about home education so that the matter can be resolved informally.

-Under Section 437(1) Education Act 1996, Local Authorities shall intervene if it appears that the parents are not providing a suitable education.
-They can serve a notice in writing on the parent asking the parent to demonstrate that the child is receiving a suitable education and setting a specified period of time in which the parent must demonstrate this.
+Under Section 437(1) Education Act 1996, local authorities shall intervene if it appears that the parents are not providing a suitable education.
+They can serve a notice in writing to the parent asking the parent to demonstrate that the child is receiving a suitable education and setting a specified period of time in which the parent must demonstrate this.
 That period of time should not be less than 15 days from the date on which the notice was served.

 School Attendance Orders

-The parent can provide evidence at any time to request that the order is revoked.
-If a parent is dissatisfied with the conduct of the Local Authority they can make a complaint to the Secretary of State for Education or the Local Government Ombudsman.
+The parent can provide evidence at any time to request that the order be revoked.
+If a parent is dissatisfied with the conduct of the local authority, they can make a complaint to the Secretary of State for Education or the Local Government Ombudsman.

 Will I receive any financial support to educate my child at home?